-Phone: 1-800-362-2736 www.idph.state.ia.us/Cade/Default.aspx Promoting & Protecting the Health of Iowans
+Phone: 1-800-362-2736 http://idph.iowa.gov/CADE Promoting & Protecting the Health of Iowans

 It began with a few cases in eastern lowa.
 Cases that had spent time in both the Mississippi River and county swimming pools.
 Within a matter of weeks, there were hundreds of cases of the parasitic disease, cryptosporidiosis.
 Resistant to chlorine, crypto thrives in water environments.
 Those who ingest the parasite experience profuse diarrhea, stomach cramps, and low-grade fevers.
-The crypto outbreak of 2007 was the largest in Iowa history with nearly 1,000 cases reported to the Center for Acute Disease Epidemiology (CADE).
+The crypto outbreak of 2007 was the largest in lowa history with nearly 1,000 cases reported to the Center for Acute Disease Epidemiology (CADE).